ADA Website Compliance – Americans with Disabilities Act (1990)

-Hence businesses that are places of public accommodation required to comply with the ADA law.
+Hence businesses that are places of public accommodation are required to comply with the ADA law.

 However, the intention of the bill was never doubted and President George H.W.
 Bush made it very clear especially to the business community that they have crafted this bill with great care and it has all elements which look into the matters such as false litigation, etc.

-Now with the turn of the century the way of doing business has completely changed.
-Businesses are not done only on physical land but also through internet.
+Now with the turn of the century, the way of doing business has completely changed.
+Businesses are not done only on physical land but also through the internet.

-But the act did mention the term ‘Places of Public Accommodation’ and hence in broader context it applies to businesses that operate through websites and mobile applications.
+But the act did mention the term ‘Places of Public Accommodation’ and hence in the broader context, it applies to businesses that operate through websites and mobile applications.

-As more than billion plus population spend time on internet, it is assumed (not legally) that the websites also falls under the purview of places of public accommodation.
+As more than a billion-plus population spend time on the internet, it is assumed (not legally) that the websites also fall under the purview of places of public accommodation.

-Thus they need to be disabled friendly and must have the design and layout which caters to the very need of people with disabilities.
+Thus they need to be disabled-friendly and must have a design and layout which caters to the very need of people with disabilities.

-This interpretation of the phrase ‘places of public accommodation’with regard to websites has led to many lawsuits filed against website owners that don’t provide proper mechanism to access their content by disabled people.
+This interpretation of the phrase ‘places of public accommodation with regard to websites has led to many lawsuits filed against website owners that don’t provide a proper mechanism to access their content by disabled people.